• Skip to primary navigation

 I've been making raw treats for years, because of the ease of preparation and the ability to satisfy your sugar craving without breaking your diet.

-The almond butter balls are like almond butter bars but without the hassle of chilling and slicing.
+The almond butter balls are like almond bars but without the hassle of chilling and slicing.
 Just mix, roll, and chill!
 With three times the almond punch from almond flour, almond butter, and chopped almonds, it brings home the nuttiness and nutrition!

 Jump to: